 - To a medium saucepan, set over medium high heat, combine the rice and water and umeboshi vinegar, if using.
 Cover the saucepan and cook until the water has evaporated and the rice is tender, about 10 to 15 minutes.

-- To make the furikake, mix all of the ingredients together in a small bowl.
-To make the spicy mayo, whisk the mayonnaise and Sriracha together.
+- To make the spicy mayo, whisk the mayonnaise and Sriracha together.

 - To assemble the bowls, divide the rice amongst them and top with the remaining sauce.
-Add the salmon and sprinkle with furikake.
-Drop a dollop of spicy mayo, fan out the avocado, add some pickled ginger, edamame, seaweed salad—get creative with it.
+Add the fish, edamame, seaweed salad, pickled ginger, fan out the avocado, add some pickled ginger, edamame, seaweed salad—get creative with it.
 Eat immediately.

 Love this recipe.
 My family latest favourite meal is poke bowls so great to be able to make them at home.
 How many servings do your recipe yields?